 Some people with whom you connect through your network may be willing to actively assist you by distributing your resume, referring you to employers, or "putting in a good word" for you.
 Do not ask for, or expect, special favors from people you do not know very well.
 Also, do not ask if they have jobs for you.
 Instead, ask for their advice.
 People are much more likely to offer advice than they are to offer a job.

 In order for a network to be productive, you must maintain regular contact.
 Keep your network informed of what you are doing and any progress you have made.
-Let them know the results of any referrals they may have given you.
-And do not forget to say thank you for any assistance they give you.
-Be sure to utilize the handout library in your networking plan.
+Let them know the results of any referrals they may have given you, and remember to say thank you for any assistance they give you.

 Informational interviewing is a great way to build relationships with new individuals and those whom are already in your network.